Sensitive Skin: What It Is and What You Can Do about It

 - Skin redness1

 As you can see, most of the symptoms of sensitive skin are subjective, meaning they cannot be directly measured but only described by the patient.
-This subjectivity causes problems when doctors attempt to test various irritants (substances that cause the symptoms above) on the skin in order to formulate products for sensitive skin.

 Why the Product Label "For Sensitive Skin" Doesn't Mean Much